 (CNN) -- A new audio recording released online Monday purportedly captures another profanity-laced argument between actor Mel Gibson and former girlfriend Oksana Grigorieva, in which he threatens her life and verbally abuses her.

-It's the latest profanity-laced soundbite to be released by RadarOnline since Friday.
+RadarOnline released the audio on its website Monday -- the second such recording since another tirade was posted Friday.
 The site claims the male voice is that of the 54-year-old Gibson.
-CNN has not independently confirmed the authenticity of the recordings.
+CNN has not independently confirmed the authenticity of the recording.

-Grigorieva, 40, has acknowledged that the female voice on the recordings is hers and that the other voice is Gibson's.
+Grigorieva, 40, said the female voice on the recordings is hers and that the other voice is Gibson's.
 CNN's efforts to obtain comment from Gibson have been unsuccessful.

-The couple have been locked in a custody dispute over their daughter.
+Gibson has been caught in a custody dispute with Grigorieva over the couple's 8-month-old daughter.

 Last week, the Malibu Hills Police Department opened an investigation into an alleged domestic violence dispute between Gibson and Grigorieva.